 Second, while there is no gift tax marital deduction for lifetime transfers to a noncitizen spouse, there is an annual gift tax exclusion.
 The exclusion amount allowed for transfers during life to a non-citizen spouse was $133,000 in 2009.

-For more information on how to create an effective estate plan, please contact our attorneys at Lonich Patton Ehrlich Policastri.
+For more information on how to create an effective estate plan, please contact our attorneys at Lonich Patton Erlich Policastri.
 Please remember that each individual situation is unique and results discussed in this post are not a guarantee of future results.
 While this post may include legal issues, it is not legal advice.
 Use of this site does not create an attorney-client relationship.